Electromagnetic momentum and the energy-momentum tensor in a linear medium with magnetic and dielectric properties: The Total Energy and the Total Momentum

 \section{The Total Energy and the Total Momentum}

 A physical theory is an abstract mathematical description of some portion of a real-world physical process.
 The theoretical description is useful to the extent that there are correspondences between a subset of the theory and a subset of the behavior of the real-world system \cite{BIRind}.
 Real materials are really complicated and we must {\it carefully} define the material properties and boundary conditions in order to insure that the mathematical description contains the most important characteristics while excluding the less significant details.
-We define a simple linear material as an isotropic and homogeneous medium that has a linear magnetic and a linear dielectric response to an electromagnetic field that is tuned sufficiently far from any material resonances that absorption and dispersion are negligible.
+We define a simple linear material as an isotropic and homogeneous medium that has a linear magnetic response and a linear dielectric response to an electromagnetic field that is tuned sufficiently far from any material resonances that absorption and dispersion are negligible.
 Electrostrictive effects and magnetostrictive effects are also taken as being negligible \cite{BIMikura}.
-Clearly, we are not dealing with any real material, but the idealization of a simple linear material is necessary in order to develop the basic concepts in a clear, concise, convincing, and incontrovertible manner.
+Lest there be any doubt about the use of the simple dielectric model that we described, we note that simplified physical models, like elastic collisions, inertial reference frames, weightless and rigid rods, simple harmonic oscillators, frictionless bearings, plane waves, the vacuum, and many others, have no existence in the real world but are nonetheless essential to the progress of theoretical physics.
+We are not dealing with any real material, but the idealization of a simple linear material is necessary in order to develop the foundational concepts in a clear, concise, convincing, and incontrovertible manner.
+In particular, temporal dispersion is inconsequential for the arbitrarily long quasimonochromatic electromagnetic field that is considered here.